Anastasia Hendrikova

 Countess Anastasia Vasilyevna Hendrikova (23 June 1887 – 4 September 1918), was a lady in waiting at the court of Tsar Nicholas II and Tsarina Alexandra.
 She was arrested by the Bolsheviks and shot to death outside Perm in the autumn of 1918.

 Like the Romanovs and their servants who were killed on 17 July 1918, Hendrikova and Catherine Adolphovna Schneider, the elderly court tutor who was killed with her, were canonized as martyrs by the Russian Orthodox Church Outside Russia in 1981.

 Biography

-Anastasia, who was nicknamed "Nastenka," was the daughter of Count Vassili Alexandrovich Hendrikov, Grand Master of Ceremonies of the Imperial Court, and his wife, Princess Sophia Petrovna Gagarine.
+Anastasia was the daughter of Count Vassili Alexandrovich Hendrikov, Grand Master of Ceremonies of the Imperial Court, and his wife, Princess Sophia Petrovna Gagarina.
 She was a member of the Russian nobility as part of the Hendrikov Family.
 She was a descendant of the sister of Catherine I of Russia, the wife of Peter the Great.

 Hendrikova was appointed a lady of waiting in 1910.
 She acted as a "sort of unofficial governess" to the four grand duchesses.